Foster-Ellis/DALAS-EDA-PROJECT/README.md

 # DALAS-EDA-PROJECT

-This repository contains our exploratory data analysis work for the DALAS class at Sorbonne Université.
-We collect, clean, and visualize data on scientific inventions and discoveries over time.
-The project is organized into three main parts: data scraping, data cleaning, and data visualization.
-Each part lives in its own folder under `src`, and the raw and processed data files are stored in `raw_data`.
+This project is for the DALAS class at Sorbonne Université.
+It focuses on collecting, cleaning, and visualizing data about scientific inventions and discoveries over time.
+The work is divided into three parts: data scraping, cleaning, and visualization.
+Each part is stored in separate folders under `src`, with raw and processed data in `raw_data`.

-In the `src/scrape_script` folder, we have two notebooks: `data_scrappe_balam.ipynb` and `data_scrappe_yann.ipynb`.
-The Balam notebook extracts data from some websites andPDF sources, while the Yann notebook scrapes tables, timeline blocks, and list items from three different websites.
-Each scraper writes its results into `raw_data/scrape_data` as CSV files.
+The `src/scrape_script` folder has notebooks that scrape data from websites and PDFs, saving results as CSV files in `raw_data/scrape_data`.

-The `src/clean_scripts` folder contains `data_clean.ipynb`.
-This notebook reads all raw CSV files, merges them into a single table, and applies a series of cleaning steps.
-We remove extra punctuation, standardize country names with a lookup mapping, generalize detailed invention categories into broader fields, normalize text fields for later deduplication, and then apply a fuzzy-matching algorithm to merge near-duplicate records.
-The final cleaned dataset is saved as `raw_data/clean_data/clean_data_dd.csv`.
+The `src/clean_scripts` folder contains a notebook that merges and cleans all raw data.
+It standardizes country names, groups invention categories, normalizes text, and removes duplicates using fuzzy matching.
+The cleaned data is saved as `raw_data/clean_data/clean_data_dd.csv`.

-Under `src/visualization_scripts`, there are two notebooks: `visual_script_balam.ipynb` and `visual_script_yan.ipynb`.
-These notebooks load the cleaned data and produce a variety of plots.
-We start with a bar chart of annual counts, add a rolling mean trend line, and then explore discoveries by country in sixty-year bins using bubble charts and heatmaps.
-We also examine category distributions with pie charts, perform event annotations on time series, compare before-and-after periods with statistical tests, and analyze decadal trends and correlations among top invention fields.
-Finally, we use PCA and hierarchical clustering to reveal patterns in country-category profiles.
+The `src/visualization_scripts` folder has notebooks that load the cleaned data and create charts such as annual counts, rolling trends, country-based bubbles, heatmaps, pie charts, and statistical comparisons.
+It also uses PCA and clustering to find patterns.

-You can reproduce the analysis by running the scraper notebooks first, then the data cleaning notebook, and finally the visualization notebooks.
-All Python dependencies are listed in `requirements.txt`.
-The raw source files and intermediate outputs are under `raw_data`, while the notebooks in `src` contain code and explanatory text.
-This structure makes it easy to follow each step of our data pipeline from scraping to final charts.
+To reproduce the analysis, run the scraping notebooks first, then the cleaning notebook, and finally the visualization notebooks.
+Dependencies are listed in `requirements.txt`.
+The clear folder structure helps follow the full data workflow.

 ![alt text](assets/image.png)